How To Identify A Black Diamond

-Due to their heavy inclusions, black diamonds are usually tricky to cut and polish therefore it is done with great care by jewellers when they do it.
+Due to their heavy inclusions, black diamonds are usually tricky to cut and polish therefore it is done with great care by professional jewellers.

 Black diamonds must have a uniform colour throughout.
 You can tell if a black diamond is fake or not if you see dark shades of brown and a combination of black.

-How much are black diamonds worth?
 It's important to know that black diamonds, although rare, are less expensive than colourless diamonds.
-How come?
-There is little in stock but there are also fewer buyers.
+How come, because there are a few in stock but there are also fewer buyers.

 What's the reason?
 Colourless diamonds are familiar to us.
 For black diamonds weighing between 1.00 and 3.00 carats, the price ranges from $1,500-$3,000 per carat.

 A colourless diamond weighing 1.00 and 3.00 carats may cost between $2,500 and $153,000 per carat.
 The price difference is alarming, isn't it?